These Old Cookbooks

 Cream of Tartar is an acidic ingredient similar to lemon juice.
 Odd, right?
 Somehow it keeps the sugar in these cookies from crystallizing.
 The inside of a Snickerdoodle should be soft while the outside should be crisp with a crinkly top.
 The cream of tartar is the secret to making this magic happen.
 DO NOT LEAVE IT OUT!

-1. Cream together softened butter and shortening; add sugar and beat until light and fluffy.
+1. Cream together softened butter and shortening with a mixer; add sugar and beat until light and fluffy.

 2. Add eggs and vanilla to the beat until smooth.